zbm-dev/zfsbootmenu/README.md

 As with the efibootmgr section, the `root=zfsbootmenu:POOL=` and `spl_hostid=` options need to be configured to match your environment.

-This file will configure `rEFInd` to create two entries for each kernel and initrams pair it finds.
+This file will configure `rEFInd` to create two entries for each kernel and initramfs pair it finds.
 The first will directly boot into the environment set via the `bootfs` pool property.
 The second will force ZFSBootMenu to display an environment / kernel / snapshot selection menu, allowing you to boot alternate environments, kernels and snapshots.

 # Kernel command line options